In this video for beginners, I explain the difference between A, AS and À.

 - 9 - I'm sure you'll get 10 out of 10 on this exercise.

-- 10 - Thibault walks to the library, it's only five minutes from our house.
+- 10 - Thibault walks to the library, which is only five minutes from our house.

 Transcript of the video

-Hello everyone, I hope you are well.
-Today I'm going to give you a video for beginners.
+Hello everyone, I hope you're well.
+Today I'm presenting a video for beginners.
 I'm going to speak more slowly than I usually do in my other videos.
-This video is going to be very short and we're going to go over a grammar point together.
-If you are not a beginner, this video can still be interesting for you to review this grammar point and practice.
-Before you start, remember to activate the subtitles so you can understand all the words in the video.
+This video is going to be very short and we're going to look at a grammar point together.
+If you're not a beginner, this video may still be of interest to you, to review this point of grammar and practice.
+Before you start, remember to activate the subtitles so that you understand all the words in the video.

 If you're new to this site, consider subscribing to receive all my videos.
 I will create a playlist with these grammar videos for beginners.

-Today, we will see together the difference between "a", "as", and "à" with an accent.
-We'll see how to use them and, above all, we'll look at a trick to avoid making mistakes when writing in French.
+Today, we're going to look together at the difference between "a", "as" and "à" with an accent.
+We'll see how to use them, and above all, we'll learn a trick to avoid making mistakes when writing in French.
 Let's start with the "A".
 Simply "a", without "s", without accent.

-The "a" written this way comes from the verb avoir.
-It is conjugated in the third person singular in the present tense.
+The "a" written in this way comes from the verb avoir.
+It is conjugated in the third person singular in the present indicative.

 He has, she has or we have.
-It is also used as an auxiliary in the past tense.
+It is also used as an auxiliary in the passé composé.
 Thibault ate an apple this morning.
-Here are other examples of sentences with the word "a" used as a verb in the third person singular.
+Here are other examples of sentences with the word "a" used as a third-person singular verb.
 Jonathan is hungry.
 Carla has a new car.
-Frédéric drew a picture.
+Frédéric has drawn a picture.

-Let's move on to the second "ace".
-Like the unaccented "a", it comes from the verb to have.
-But this time, it is conjugated in the second person singular in the present tense, "tu as".
+Let's move on to the second "as".
+Like the unaccented "a", it comes from the verb avoir.
+But this time, it's conjugated in the second person singular in the present indicative, "tu as".

-It is also used as an auxiliary in the past tense.
+It is also used as an auxiliary in the passé composé.
 You ate this morning.
-Here are some examples of sentences: You have a pretty dress, you ate an apple this morning, you have a car.
-These two "a/as" which come from the verb to have, should not be confused with the "to" with accent.
+Here are some examples: You have a pretty dress, you ate an apple this morning, you have a car.
+These two "a/as", which come from the verb avoir, should not be confused with the accented "à".

-When the "à" is written with an accent, it is a preposition.
+When "à" is written with an accent, it's a preposition.
 In French, prepositions are invariable words used to introduce a complement.

 It can be a place, a person, a time.
 There are several prepositions in French.
-You have to use the right preposition according to the context and the complement.
-I will make other videos that talk about prepositions in more detail.
-Let's go back to "à" with an accent.
-This preposition will be used to introduce a city, therefore a place complement, a time or a person.
-Here are some examples.
-I have an appointment at noon at school.
+You need to use the right preposition depending on the context and the complement.
+I'll be making other videos that talk about prepositions in more detail.
+Let's come back to "à" with an accent.
+This preposition is used to introduce a city, a place, a time or a person.
+Here are a few examples.
+I have a noon appointment at school.
 I'm going to Paris today.

 This sweater is mine.
-I sold my car to Jeremiah.
+I sold my car to Jérémie.

-Now here is a tip to never make a mistake when writing in French so as not to confuse the "a/as" of the verb avoir and the "à" as a preposition.
+Now here's a tip to never get confused when writing in French, so as not to confuse the "a/as" of the verb avoir with the "à" as a preposition.

-If you are not sure if it is the verb to have, just conjugate the "A" in another tense.
+If you're not sure it's the verb avoir, simply conjugate the "A" in another tense.
 For example, in the imperfect tense.
 He has a blue car.
-If you are not sure if it is the verb to have or the preposition, you replace it with "had".
+If you're not sure whether it's the verb avoir or the preposition, replace it with "avait".
 He had a blue car.
-That works.
+It works.
 Here's another sentence: I have a lunch date at my son's school.
-Let's do the same thing, replace the A with had.
-I have an appointment "had" noon "had" my son's school.
+Let's do the same thing, replacing the A with had.
+J'ai rendez-vous " avait " midi " avait " l'école de mon fils.

 You can hear that it doesn't work.
-So, it's a preposition, you have to put the to with an accent.
-Let's go on with the exercise.
-I'm going to put 10 sentences with gaps in them, and it's up to you to complete them with a, as or à.
-I put the solution in the description of the video.
+So, it's a preposition, and you have to put the to with an accent.
+Now for the exercise.
+I'm going to give you 10 sentences with gaps, and it's up to you to complete them with a, as or à.
+The solution is in the video description.
 Of course, don't cheat.
-I will read the sentences so that you can hear the correct pronunciation of the words.
+I'll read the sentences so you can hear the correct pronunciation of the words.

 I made his favorite meal...my son.
-I hope he will be happy.
+I hope he'll be happy.

 Lucie...appointment...6pm at the dentist.